A Quick Reference Guide

 It is important for the accounting department that the information on the vouchers is filled in CLEARLY so that they can read it.
 If the name, address or SIN isn’t clear, they can’t issue or mail out the cheque.
 It’s a good idea for performers to always include the phone number and e-mail address as well.

-ACTRA Additional Background Performers (AABP) complete a yellow or green voucher.
+ACTRA Additional Background Performers (AABP) complete a GREEN voucher.
 AABP member numbers look like this: EX-054321

 NEW: The big change on the green voucher is the the top left box where you mark the appropriate checkbox to indicate your ACTRA membership category (Full Member, Apprentice, AABP) or Permittee status.
 White vouchers remain unchanged.